firasm/conferencekit/content/chapter02_pre/venue.md

 ## Washrooms

 Access to washrooms will be very important to the wellbeing of the event's participants.
-Ensure that there are accessible washrooms for disabled individuals as well as gender neutral washrooms and washrooms with change tables.
-If there are no gender neutral washrooms then you can create signage to assign one washroom as a gender neutral space.
+Ensure that there are accessible washrooms for disabled individuals as well as gender neutral washrooms and facilities for anyone who has specific toileting needs (E.g. change tables).
+- If there are no gender neutral washrooms then you can create signage to assign one washroom as a gender neutral space.
+- If none of the washrooms have change tables or other toileting facilities ensure there is a quiet and private room or space made available and that is clearly marked in the conference program.

 ## Technology

+Leverage the expertise that we have all developed over the move to online events in terms of providing remote opportunities for teaching and learning, networking, and sharing knowledge.
-Consider if there are any spaces and/or technological services for streaming and/or recording events so that participantes who are unable to attend on the day can still contribute.
+- Consider allocating spaces and/or technological services for streaming and/or recording events so that attendees who are unable to attend on the day can still participate.

 ## Transportation